teuben/dc2019/scripts4paper/bloopers.md

 will normally get a  *noise-flat* **.image** and *flux-flat* **.image.pbcor** file, but especially in cases like feather and ssc, one has to be careful when and where the PB is applied.
+If using TP data as a start model, you should think about applying the interferometeric (mosaic) PB to it first.

 ## Total Power (Single Dish) Map